 Bert Cooper Trail is a 12.0-mile dog-friendly trail in Oklahoma City, OK.
-Review dog policy, route conditions, and trailhead access before your hike.
+Includes leash-required policy details · low shade.
+Elevation gain is about 620 ft.
 Looking for more options in Oklahoma City dog-friendly trails or across dog-friendly trails across Oklahoma?
 Use the sections below for dog policy, access points, shade/heat, water, terrain, and safety.

 Dog Fit